SRWC community grant program

 ● programs that increase the nutritional value of food provided to food insecure individuals

-Shelter – We believe that all people should have a place to call home.
+Shelter – We believe that all people should have a safe place to call home.
 Secure housing can stabilize families and children by providing security and personal safety.
-Therefore, we wish to support:
+Therefore, we support:

 ● programs and services that keep people in their homes and prevent homelessness (repairs to make a home habitable, support for utilities, etc.)